open-telemetry/semantic-conventions/docs/non-normative/k8s-migration.md

 and one for disabling the old schema called `semconv.k8s.disableLegacy`.
 Then:

-- On alpha the old schema is enabled by default (`semconv.k8s.disableLegacy` defaults to false), while the new schema is disabled (`semconv.k8s.enableStable` defaults to false).
+- On alpha the old schema is enabled by default (`semconv.k8s.disableLegacy` defaults to false), while the new schema is disabled by default (`semconv.k8s.enableStable` defaults to false).
 - On beta/stable the old schema is disabled by default (`semconv.k8s.disableLegacy` defaults to true), while the new is enabled by default (`semconv.k8s.enableStable` defaults to true).
 - It is an error to disable both schemas
-- Both schemas can enabled with `--feature-gates=-semconv.disableLegacy,+semconv.k8s.enableStable`.
+- Both schemas can be enabled with `--feature-gates=-semconv.disableLegacy,+semconv.k8s.enableStable`.

 <!-- toc -->